 How long will it take to learn the piano?
-This is a very difficult question to answer and it’s the one question that most prospective students always ask!
+This post is one of my most viewed ever on this blog, indicating the urgency and importance of this question for many!
+It’s a very difficult question to answer and it’s the one question that most prospective students always ask!
 Here are 5 key points to remember:

 1. How much time do you have to dedicate to studying the piano?
 A child who is just starting to learn may only be able to concentrate for 10 minutes per day especially if they are only 5 or 6 years old.
 So progress may take time for youngsters; it can take a couple of years for them to grasp the basics.
 An adult on the other hand, will understand more swiftly and will be able to focus for at least 30 or 40 minutes a day.
 That is if they have the time; adults usually have many other distractions.

 2. Children are more flexible physically than adults and, if they have an aptitude for playing, they can make progress very quickly.
-They may find it possible to achieve a competent standard in a year or two.
-Adults are not so flexible (generally), often suffering from physical (as well as mental) tension and this could potentially impede their development.
+They may find it possible to achieve a competent standard in a coupld of years.
+Adults are not so flexible (generally), often suffering from physical (as well as mental) tension and this could potentially impede their development and progess.

 3. Anyone can make significant progress with their playing if they have an inspiring teacher.
 This is probably the most important point; it is vital to find a good teacher who will keep you sufficiently motivated to return for lessons week after week.
 Weekly lessons are the most beneficial (many students choose to go fortnightly).

 4. It’s important to set aside time for regular practice sessions; this will allow you to focus completely on this new and exciting but challenging task.
 However, with regular practice you will definitely progress more quickly.
 Remember learning music is like learning a new language.
 So be kind to yourself and be patient!
 Adults especially can be very impatient.